 8.1.11 To hear any other relevant matter for the consideration of the Committee during the ensuing year, but on which no voting shall be allowed.

 8.2 Notice of every Annual General Meeting stating the date, time and venue of such Meeting shall be sent to all Members so as to be received not less than two clear weeks prior to the date of the Meeting with the agenda of the business to be considered thereat and with a copy of the Constituent Body's Financial Statement for the preceding financial year.
+Notification may be made either in writing (i.e. by post) and/or electronically via email and/or by the Constituent Body’s website.

 8.3 The election of the Officers shall be subject to the following provisions: